 Transportation meant that I was able to fish whenever I wasn’t working or going to school and during the next five years I would be a regular visitor to all of the area’s piers.
 Crystal would prove to be my most productive San Diego pier: it yielded the highest number of fish per hour as well as good numbers of big fish, especially halibut and shovelnose guitarfish.

-Environment.
-The pier itself is fairly short being only 872 feet long and it’s also unique since there are cottages available on the pier, the only pier on the California coast to offer such accommodations.
-Inshore the pier is wide to accommodate the cabins but once past the cabins the pier narrows to only a 20-foot width before expanding again to a 100-foot width at the end.
+Crystal Pier itself is fairly short, being only 872 feet long, but is unique given the cottages available on the pier, the only pier on the West Coast to offer lodging over the ocean.
+Inshore the pier is wide to accommodate the cabins and cars but once past the cabins the pier narrows to only a 20-foot width before expanding again to a 100-foot width at the end.

-Pilings are old and heavily covered with mussels and during the summer months there may be heavy growths of kelp around the outer end of the pier.
+The pilings are old and heavily covered with mussels and during the summer months there may be heavy growths of kelp around the outer end of the pier.
 Fishing can be excellent but there’s little doubt it’s a sandy-shore pier.
 There are neither rocks nor reef to attract rocky shore species of fish but the beach itself seems one of the best to fish for the various sandy-shore species.

 Walleye Surfperch taken in 2010 (Picture courtesy of Crystal Pier Bait & Tackle)

-Though small compared to most piers, Crystal is still, in my opinion, one of the better piers for at least four species of fish: barred surfperch, walleye surfperch, shovelnose guitarfish and (at times) California halibut.
-It has also shown during the past fifteen years or so that it is the number one pier in the state for yellowtail, especially in El Niño warm-water years.
+Though small compared to most oceanfront piers, Crystal is, in my opinion, one of the best piers for several species of fish: barred surfperch, walleye surfperch, shovelnose guitarfish and (at times) California halibut.
+It has also shown during the past two decades that it is the number one pier in the state for yellowtail, especially during El Niño warm-water years.

 Son-in-Law Dave, Grandson Adam, and a yellowfin croaker taken in 2009